-- The cumulative grade point average of the required English, biology, physics and mathematics courses contributes its actual points - e.g., a GPA of 3.2 contributes 3.2 points.
-Up to 4.00 - 30 course credits or more at the postsecondary level, or 1-year equivalency, contributes 2 points.
-(Points will be pro-rated for less than

-- 30 credits or for less than 1-year equivalency.)
-Up to 2.00 - 3.
+- The cumulative grade point average of the required English, Biology, Physics and Mathematics courses (with a minimum GPA 3.0 "B", with no course lower than "C+") contributes its actual points - e.g., a GPA of 3.2 contributes 3.2 points.
+Up to 4.00 - 30 course credits or more at the postsecondary level, or 1-year equivalency, contributes 2 points (Prorate points for less than 30 credits or for less than 1 year) Up to 2.00 - 3.
 Participation in a CNC MRAD program information session.
 1.00 - A completed "Self-Report on Suitability". - 5.
-20 hours of volunteer/paid work in a patient/client care environment.
-1.00 - 6.
 Resident of BC or the Yukon.
 1.00 - Persistent interest in the program, as shown by repeated qualified applications.
 1.00

-Total of points for criteria 1 - 7 determines short-list for interview
+Total of points for criteria 1 - 6 determines short-list for interview